AdaCore/gpr/doc/gpr_user_guide/source/libraries.rst

-``Interfaces`` and ``Library_Interface`` serve different purposes and can be used together: ``Interfaces`` controls source-level visibility and symbol export for shared libraries, while ``Library_Interface`` declares the Ada units forming the public API and drives standalone elaboration behaviour via ``Library_Standalone``.
+``Interfaces`` and ``Library_Interface`` serve different purposes and can be used together: ``Interfaces`` controls source-level visibility and symbol export for shared libraries, while ``Library_Interface`` declares the Ada units forming the public API and drives standalone elaboration behavior via ``Library_Standalone``.